Kubairz/CISC121-project/README.md

 ## Use of Python Libraries for UI

 The user interface was built using the Gradio library.
-Gradio was chosen because it provides a simple and beginner-friendly way to create interactive Python applications.
+Gradio was chosen because it provides a simple and beginner friendly way to create interactive Python applications.
 The interface includes input fields for the list of numbers and the target value, along with an output area that displays each step of the binary search process.